Idn7x/Brute-force-algorithm--Parallel-programming--using-openMP-API/README.md

 <h2 align="center">Code Source</h2>

-    if you need the code source of both sequentiel or parallel program of the two methods.
+    if you need the code source of both sequential or parallel program of the two methods.
 Be free to contact me: naciri.works@gmail.com